Is 1099-K income taxable

 What is Form 1099-K?

-Form 1099-K is also used by online platforms that facilitate ecommerce—think of every website you may use to process payments, such as Amazon, Airbnb, ebay, Etsy, Lyft, etc.
+Form 1099-K is also used by online platforms that facilitate ecommerce—think of every website you may use to process payments, such as Amazon, Airbnb, eBay, Etsy, Lyft, etc.

 Is Form 1099-K income taxable?